 What’s different in Romania compared to the US

 Even though they are completely delighted with how things are going at the moment and they don’t regret making the move here, I did ask them about things that were different compared to the US.

 In my opinion, it was a bit worse than in Bucharest and none of us escaped stepping in some during our stay.
-It’s sad for a nice city as you are forced to look down instead of checking out the nice things around…
+It’s sad for a nice city as you are forced to look down instead of checking out the beautiful things around…

 Also, people seem to have a different way of clothing compared to the US and apparently the way we interact (in a restaurant for example) seems more like fighting than actually politely exchanging information with the waiters.

-According to Kevin and his family, people are also not afraid to stare at you – which for non-Romanians might be a bit of a shock – and it’s not uncommon for people to start praising dogs or trying to pet them.
-And I am sure that there’s even more, however nothing deal breaking so far…
+According to Kevin and his family, people are also not afraid to stare at you – which for non-Romanians might be a bit of a shock – and it’s not uncommon for people to start praising dogs or trying to pet them without asking for permission.

 So if you dream of moving to Romania, just do it!
 Just do it, because it’s possible and if you feel that you’ll love it, you will most likely do!